It can happen in any industry, to any employee.

 Some common factors impacting burnout include: high pressured work, demanding expectations, long hours, lack of role clarity, lack of contribution, lack of achievement, demanding workload, lack of support, lack of security, no structure to work life, to name just a few.
 Because of this, employee burnout is often more to do with an organisation than it is with an individual employee.

-Here at Primary Colours Surveys, we have translated academic theory and evidence into simple, practical and actionable models that can be easily used to think about, communicate and measure engagement.
+Here at Edgecumbe, we have translated academic theory and evidence into simple, practical and actionable models that can be easily used to think about, communicate and measure engagement.
 When trying to identify why an employee is potentially suffering from burnout, our House of Engagement model (shown below) can help highlight potential causes.

 Burnout is too often only associated with stress and long hours, but to get to the root causes, all these different elements should be evaluated to understand how employees are reacting to them.